,

 Black History Month

-The theme for Black History Month UK this year is ‘Celebrating our Sisters’
+The theme for Black History Month UK last year was Standing Firm in Power and Pride.

 Rather than teach one off lessons, we want the history of Black and racialised communities, of the global majority, to be celebrated all year round as part of British history and world history.
 We are one race, the human race, and we have a collective history albeit that it has many component parts!

-As part of this commitment, we will use Black history Month, October, to re-focus on what we want to achieve.
+As part of this commitment, we will use Black history Month in October to re-focus on what we want to achieve.

-- We will use our singing assembly to highlight the contributions of BRM musician.
+• We will use our singing assembly to highlight the contributions of BRM musicians

 The history of Black History Month